 Editorial pick: what FC would choose for a 50-seat Canadian SMB

-“If we were sizing this for a 50-seat Canadian SMB without internal IT, we’d recommend managed services as the spine and professional services as scoped layers.
+“For a 50-seat Canadian SMB with no internal IT, we would sign managed services as the spine and buy professional services as scoped layers on top.
 A Microsoft 365 migration.
-A Fortinet refresh.
+A firewall refresh.
 A SOC 2 readiness sprint.
-The reason isn’t cost.
-It’s accountability continuity.
-When the project ends, someone still has to answer the phone at 2 a.m.”
+The reason is accountability continuity.
+When the project ends, somebody still has to answer the phone at 2 a.m.”

 Talk to Mike about your engagement model